 A rapid-acting, non-barbiturate, sedative-hypnotic analgesic agent characterized by normal pharyngeal-laryngeal reflexes, normal or enhanced skeletal muscle tone, and possible cardiovascular and respiratory stimulation.
 It may occasionally produce transient respiratory depression.

 ONSET OF ACTION FOR IV/IO KETAMINE MAY BE 5-10 MINUTES.
 ONSET OF ACTION FOR IN/IM KETAMINE MAY BE UP TO 15-20 MINUTES.

-- (1) Moderate to severe pain; musculoskeletal, extremity, and back pain - (2) Severe agitation - (3) Ventilatory difficulty secondary to bucking or combativeness in intubated patients - (4) CPR-induced awareness
+- (1) Moderate to severe pain; musculoskeletal, extremity, and back pain - (2) Severe agitation - (3) Ventilatory difficulty secondary to bucking or combativeness in intubated patients - (4) CPR-induced awareness - (5) Pain management for synchronized cardioversion and transcutaneous pacing

 - (1) Known hypersensitivity to ketamine

 - (2) Penetrating eye injury

 - (3) Chest pain, abdominal pain, flank pain, or headache

-- (4) Pregnancy/breastfeeding